 We noticed that folks traveled quite a ways to support this worthwhile festival by reading their shirts and hats.
 There were folks of all ages; tots, teens, twenties and tea toters.

-There was a lot going on; silent auction, raffles, organization support tables, arts & crafts, kids tattoos and face painting, a live ‘Texas Cajun’ band…
+Once we got inside the festival, there were some local vendors who sold their crafts and wares.
+There was a lot going on; from silent auction, raffles, organization support tables, arts & crafts, kids tattoos and face painting, a live Texas Cajun band…

 …and even their own….Texas Hula Belly Dancers!
-No….REALLY…we got pictures!!
-SEE!!